Channel Islands Dive Adventures Scuba Dive Vacations

 Coron, Philippines-Atlantis Azores-February 13-22, 2020

-If you like warm tropical water, wrecks and World War ll history then this trip is for you.
-We will be diving WWll wrecks all with in recreational diving limits via Apo Reef aboard the Azores liveaboard dive boat based out of Puerto Galera.
+If you like warm tropical water, BEAUTIFUL reefs and WW ll wrecks then this trip is for you.
+We will be diving Apo Reef (often referred to by many as a “mini-Tubbataha”) and the Coron area for wrecks aboard the Azores liveaboard dive boat based out of Puerto Galera.

 9 day trip Atlantis resort & Azores liveboard priced at $4495.00